itmoth/hoffman2-notes/README.md

 <img src="https://github.com/itmoth/hoffman2-chem-notes/blob/main/screenshots/inquirybutton.png" width="350">

-Then, click Calculate on the top bar, and then Ga*ssian Calculation Setup.
+Then, click Calculate on the top bar, and then Gaussian Calculation Setup.
 A new window will pop up.
 At this point you can select your job type.

 Here are some notes regarding the job types:
 - If you want to run a transition state calculation, you will need to select Optimize, and then select whatever transition state calculation you want to run under the "Optimize To" option.